pixelm123/TicTacToe/README.md

 ## About

 A tic-tac-toe game written in python implementing Pygame.
-My first successful Pygame project.

 ## Requirements